awirix/awirix.github.io/docs/guide/extensions/structure.md

 function test() end
 ```

-This function is being run by the CI in order to verify extensions status.
+This function can be run by the CI in order to verify extension's status.

 ::: info
 While it's better to include `tester.lua` with some meaningful tests in your